 Coming Soon To Epcot

 Epcot is getting a new indoor roller coaster themed after Guardians of the Galaxy.
 It is sure to be out of this world and I am super excited to try it out as a fan of the movies.
-This is expected to open in 2021.
+This is expected to hopefully open in 2022

 Walt Disney World’s Epcot, in my opinion, is a park where you need 2 good solid days to see everything.
 With so many things to see and do it can be really tough to fit that all in one day.
 It has become my #2 park to visit and I am always excited to visit.
 It seems like each time we go we choose a different time of year so that we can experience all of their cool festivals.